 Easy Raspberry & Peach Danish

 Storage Tips

 This peach Danish is best stored in the refrigerator.
-Keep the slices in an airtight container and they should keep well for two to three days.
+The slices should be kept in an airtight container for two to three days.

+Easy Raspberry & Peach Danish